-Educational avenues for special needs students and those with developmental disabilities existed nominally in Tanzania only a few years ago.
-While “advanced societies” are targeting autism and other developmental disabilities in their social and educational systems, the stigma associated with these conditions continues to impede these individuals to take their rightful place in society.
+Educational avenues for special needs youth and those with developmental disabilities existed nominally in Tanzania only a few years ago.
+While “advanced societies” address autism and other developmental disabilities in their social and educational systems, the stigma associated with these conditions continues to prevent these individuals from taking their rightful place in Tanzanian society.

 |Community Advocacy Events/Marches:||6600|

 |TOTAL EDUCATIONAL/ADVOCACY IMPACT:||8639|

 In 2010 Autism Connects Tanzania (ACT) was created as an EdPowerment program to build a basis of support for families of children with autism and co-occurring conditions by providing education, resources, and advocacy.
 Kerri Gilbert, a U.S. special needs educator and EdPowerment Board Member, worked closely with (Mama) Grace Lyimo to develop the organization, while sharing her expertise with Mama Grace and all stakeholders in the area of intellectual disabilities and special needs.

 In 2015, ACT became an independent Tanzanian NGO, under a new name, Connects Autism Tanzania.
 With EdPowerment continuing as its primary funder, CA Tanzania charted its own course, advocating across educational, business and social service sectors for recognition of and services for those with special needs, particularly young adults.